 - Reversible concepts such as, e.g., quantum computations, symmetric computations

 - Universality, Self-Reproduction

 - Formal Semantics

-Further information on the programme committee of the workshop will be announced soon.
+Further information on the workshop can be found below.

 - Robert Glück (University of Copenhagen, DK)

 - Jarkko Kari (University of Turku, FI)

 - Sylvain Lombardy (LaBRI - CNRS - Institut Polytechnique de Bordeaux, FR)

 SubmissionsPapers presenting original contributions fitting the above mentioned topics are being sought.
 Authors are invited to submit papers of no more than 12 pages in LNCS style in electronic format (PostScript or PDF).
 Proofs omitted due to space constraints must be put into an appendix to be read by the program committee members at their discretion.
 Simultaneous submission to other conferences or workshops with published proceedings is not allowed.
 The submissions are handled by the EasyChair conference management system.